kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 ### Version Skew Strategy

-During version skew, where the API server supports the feature but the scheduler does not, the introduced field can be set, but it will be ignored.
-In this case, all devices have allowMultipleAllocations=`false`, and all capacities will be considered non-consumable.
-No errors or warnings will be triggered, but the field will have no effect.
+During version skew, where the API server supports the feature but the scheduler does not, the scheduler will throw an error if the `ResourceClaim` contains `CapacityRequests` to prevent allocating the devices that doesn't meet the user requests.
+If there is no `CapacityRequests`, the scheduler continues scheduling and ignores the `allowMultipleAllocation` and `sharingPolicy` fields in `ResourceSlice`.

 ## Production Readiness Review Questionnaire